gjpelletier/delta_method/README.md

 by Greg Pelletier (gjpelletier@gmail.com)

-This python script uses the python package called lmfit for nonlinear regression.
+These scripts uses the python package called lmfit for nonlinear regression.
 We also introduce a new function using the delta method, to extend beyond the capabilities of lmfit, to estimate confidence intervals for predicted values, and prediction intervals for new data, using the nonlinear regression fit.

 The lmfit package is used to find the best-fit values and the variance-covariance matrix of the model parameters.
 The user may specify any expression for the nonlinear regression model.